-In the credit business, especially in the corporate loan area, a large amount of information is required, processed and exchanged to be able to process a loan application completely.
+In the credit business, especially in the corporate loan area, a large amount of information is required, processed, and exchanged to be able to process a loan application completely.
 Manual processes and analog data management slow down the process and increase the risk of erroneous or missing data.
 This leads to problems, at the latest at the interface between customer service and the credit department, since large amounts of data have to be recorded and exchanged here.
 By completely mapping all application elements in a digital workflow, information asymmetries between front and back office can be avoided, meaningful analyses can be created and customer satisfaction can be improved.

-No matter whether new application, follow-up application or change: If the customer's data is not entered accurately when the application is submitted, the processing effort in the follow-up process increases exponentially.
-The more data is linked to this process, the more serious are the effects and the greater is the coordination effort between front and back office.
+No matter whether new application, follow-up application, or change: If the customer's data is not entered accurately when the application is submitted, the processing effort in the follow-up process increases exponentially.
+The more data is linked to this process, the more serious are the effects and the greater the coordination effort between front and back office.
 The scope of a loan application depends largely on the type of application - a private loan, the financing of a commercial property or major projects such as the financing of a wind power plant entail different processes.

-However, all types of credit have one thing in common: With a structured digital application process, the smooth flow of all subsequent processes can be achieved, so great importance should be attached to data consistence.
+However, all types of credit have one thing in common: With a structured digital application process, the smooth flow of all subsequent processes can be achieved, so great importance should be attached to data consistency.
 For example, application elements individually adapted to current requirements mean that all relevant information is recorded for each partial application and is available for further processing.
 Later inquiries to the account manager become the rate exception.
 Important prerequisite: Front and back office must be connected to a shared system and work with the same data then the subsequent linking of the application data in the process context can be guaranteed.
 This also avoids duplication of information or erroneous data due to media discontinuities from scratch.
 At the same time, the foundation is laid for the automation of subtasks.

 Application types and motives are manifold

 An application is any relevant reason that entails a processing step.
-This occasion can not only come from completely different areas or segments of the credit business, it can also be caused by a wide variety of triggers.
+This occasion can not only come from completely different areas or segments of the credit business, but it can also be caused by a wide variety of triggers.
 The most common scenario: The customer has a specific request and contacts the bank personally or by telephone.
-For example, he needs a loan for a short term investment at short notice or would like to carry out a collateral swap.
+For example, he needs a loan for a short-term investment at short notice or would like to carry out a collateral swap.

 Information from omnichannel-Banking and the legacy system must also be included in the application processing

-In a modern banking environment, other contact channels are gaining in importance besides traditional personal customer service.
+In a modern banking environment, other contact channels are gaining importance besides traditional personal customer service.
 E-mail or chat communication with the bank advisor, online platforms for the use of the service functions or document uploads, smartphone apps for particularly fast information provision, interaction platforms of cooperation partners as an additional interface.
 These points of contact complement the classic relationship with the customer advisor and are available to the customers 24/7.

 It can be concluded from this that in the interests of a seamless customer journey, the top priority must be to network the information from the various sales channels (keyword: omni-channel banking) in order to create a unified data basis, to support fast reactions to customer requests and to make optimum use of all information.
 In addition, there are also requests that are generated automatically from the banking system.
 The range of such occasions is wide.
 Frequently cited examples are regular commitment checks or the processing of loan prolongations.
 Often, different applications are even submitted in the same period or in periods that are close to each other.